kaicarver/uketabs/NOTES.md

 JSON is a nice standard format.
 But it's a pain to copy from JS to JSON, since JSON is much more constraining.
 I don't want to do the busywork of turning JS to JSON, though I suppose there are tools for that, but if I'm going to need to use a tool to transform my data, then maybe I should use a friendlier format like TOML or YAML or Markdown or what have you.

 For now I'll try to just put my structure in a `.js` file.
 As a module!

+## className instead of class

+What a pita, I have to change all my `class` to `className`...
+Why is that again?